-A PUBLICATION OF HINDU AMERICAN FOUNDATION | 5 These laws have not been consistently enforced resulting in few arrests and no convictions.
+These laws have not been consistently enforced resulting in few arrests and no convictions.

-LAWS ON RELIGIOUS FREEDOM From the colonial period to the present, Christian humanitarian efforts in India have been part of a systematic campaign to "harvest souls" through mass conversion and church planting initiatives, disrupting indigenous communities and inflaming religious tensions along the way.
-The Central India Christian Mission, a small US based group, alone has built over 1600 churches since 1982.
 Converts are often asked to repudiate their community and family, reject traditions and customs that have been passed down for generations, and instructed to avoid attending religious ceremonies and celebrations that are the very basis of daily life.
 In some instances, converts are paid visits from church volunteers to ensure that the convert, who may have received a seat for their child in a church-run school, or much needed medical treatment at a faithbased clinic for their sick spouse, isn't reverting to the practice of their original faith.